chef/chef-web-docs/chef_master/source/aws_marketplace.rst

       $ scp /tmp/chef-backup.tgz ec2-user@<MARKETPLACE AMI IP ADDRESS>:/tmp/

 #.
-Login to the Amazon Machine Images (AMI) and ensure that it is running the latest version of the Chef server:
+Login to the Amazon Machine Images (AMI) and ensure that it is running the latest version of the Chef Infra Server:

    .. code-block:: bash